15 Top Things To Do In Seattle In July 2025

 Located next to the Space Needle, the Chihuly Garden and Glass Museum showcases the awe inspiring glass artwork of Washington native, Dale Chihuly.
 Visitors move from room to room viewing examples of his work and descriptions of how they came to be.

 In the garden, demonstrations take place on a regular basis.
 Local glass artists break down the painstaking process of forming and coloring the glass.
-A CityPass can be purchased that’ll give you access to the Space Needle, Chihuly, and more for a discounted price.
+The museum is also located in Seattle Center, and directly next to the Space Needle.

 3) Catch a Game